specialCong/WalmartUIAutomationTest/README.md

 -	Copy the folder chrome_driver(with two dirvers, one for Mac, one for windows) to root path of disk where your IDE located.
 	-	e.g. For Windows, "E/Program Files/Eclipse", "E/chrome_dirver"
 	-	e.g. For Mac,just move folder "chrome_driver" to root path of disk.
--	Modify the path_to_driver in WebPageTestMethod.java to :/chrome_dirver/chromedriver.exe
+-	Modify the PATH_TO_DRIVER in WebPageTestMethod.java to :
+	-	for Windows "/chrome_dirver/chromedriver.exe"
+	-	for Mac "/chrome_dirver/chromedriver"

 ### Run the project:
 -    Select the test class in com.walmart.testcase.
 There are 2 classes avaiable